ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 ----------------------------

-Once Docker is installed on your machine, follow these steps to download the Docker container for the PyGeometry service and install this imge.
+Once Docker is installed on your machine, follow these steps to download the Docker container for the PyGeometry service and install this image.

 #.
 Using your GitHub credentials, download the Docker image from the `pygeometry <https://github.com/ansys/pygeometry>`_
    repository.

 #.
 Use a GitHub personal access token (PAT) with permission for reading packages to authorize Docker
    to access this repository.
-For more information, see the GitHub documentation on creating personal access tokens in `Manging your personal access tokens
+For more information, see the GitHub documentation on creating personal access tokens in `Managing your personal access tokens
    <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>`_.

 #.
 Save the token to a file with this command: